influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/install-docker.md

 ```
 #### Test the stream alert using 'record'

 Before an alert is enabled, it is prudent to check its behavior.
-A test run of how the alert stream will behave can be done using the Kapacitor record command.
+A test run of how the alert stream will behave can be done using the Kapacitor 'record' command.
 This will return a UUID that can then be used as a reference to list and replay what was captured in the test run.

 ```
 $ docker exec tik_kapacitor_1 kapacitor record stream -task cpu_alert_stream -duration 60s